 This helps unlock the linguistically infamous sentence

 Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo

 which despite appearances is grammatical and meaningful.
 Along with the ‘bully, threaten’ sense of buffalo (v.), at #5 and #6, it also contains the noun buffalo and the place name Buffalo.
 Wikipedia helpfully recasts it: Buffalo from Buffalo that other buffalo from Buffalo bully [themselves] bully buffalo from Buffalo.
 Still buffaloed?

-Here’s a fine example from Kill Bill 2:
+Here’s an example from Kill Bill 2:

 And one from The Wizard of Oz (1939):